Byron/godi/README.md

 * Abort if destination file exists - see atomic mode !
 * atomic mode (always on) - on cancel, remove all created files and directories
 * print information about read and write performance to stderr every x seconds (allows to tune readers and writer counts thanks to atomic mode)
-* save mode - verify after copy
+* safe mode - verify after copy

 ## Benefits over MHL